BMW M Hybrid V8: 2025

 The #15 BMW M Hybrid V8 at the 2025 24 Hours of Le Mans.

 Kevin Magnussen returned to sports car racing and joined BMW for 2025, competing primarily in the 2025 FIA World Endurance Championship replacing Marco Wittmann, and also participating in the IMSA Michelin Endurance Cup rounds of the 2025 IMSA SportsCar Championship.
 Vanthoor was promoted to a full-time Hypercar seat in IMSA, replacing Krohn.

 In the first stage of their IMSA campaign, the M Hybrid V8 scored four consecutive pole positions between the season opener at the 2025 24 Hours of Daytona and the fourth round at the 2025 Monterey SportsCar Championship with Dries Vanthoor behind the wheel.
 The #24 crew finished on the podium in the third and fourth rounds at Long Beach and Laguna Seca.
 In their WEC campaign, the M Hybrid V8 equalled its best finish in the series, the #20 crew finishing 2nd overall at the 2025 6 Hours of Imola.

 In July, BMW announced that they would split from Rahal Letterman Lanigan Racing at the end of the year.
 The manufacturer later revealed an updated version of the M Hybrid V8 for 2026.
 The updated car featured new front styling with a smaller kidney grille and improved aerodynamics.

+2026

+Committing to an alternate strategy after a weak qualifying performance, BMW took home a 1-2 finish at the 2026 6 Hours of Spa-Francorchamps, securing their first victory in the FIA World Endurance Championship.